Lithuanian orthography

 Lithuanian orthography employs a Latin-script alphabet of 32 letters, two of which denote sounds not native to the Lithuanian language.
 Additionally, it uses five digraphs.

 Alphabet

 Today, the Lithuanian alphabet consists of 32 letters.
-It features an unusual collation order in that "Y" occurs between I nosinė (Į) and J.
+It features an unusual collation order in that "Y" occurs between I nosinė (Į) and J. While absent from the alphabet, letters Q, W and X have their place in collation order: Q is located between P and R, and W with X are preceded by letter V. Those letters may be used in spelling of foreign names.